Send the right message at the right time

 To make sure your service advisers are adding the jobs correctly please read on for UPDATE LINK POS specific instructions.

 By sending out service reminders with accurate recommended work on them, you can expect a 12% response rate (for every 100 service reminders sent, 12 appointments will schedule).
-This percentage can also greatly increase by following best practices of running call and postcard campaigns (20% response rate).
+This percentage can also greatly increase by following the best practices of running call and postcard campaigns (20% response rate).